cgrates/cgrates/docs/ratinglogic.rst

 	Weight
  }

-Let's take them one by one.
+CGRateS treats special priced or free minutes different from the rest of balances.
+They will be called free minutes further on but they can have a special price.

+The free minutes must be handled a little differently because usually they are grouped by specific destinations (e.g. national minutes, ore minutes in the same network).
+So they are grouped in buckets and when a call is made the engine checks all applicable buckets to consume minutes according to that call.

+When a call cost needs to be debited these minute buckets will be queried for call destination first.
+If the user has special minutes for the specific destination those minutes will be consumed according to call duration.

+A standard debit operation consist of selecting a certaing balance type and taking all balances from that list in the weight order to be debited till the total amount is consumed.

 CGRateS provide api for adding/substracting user's money credit.
 The prepaid and postpaid are uniformly treated except that the prepaid is checked to be always greater than zero and the postpaid can go bellow zero.

-Both prepaid and postpaid can have a limited number of free SMS and Internet traffic per month and this budget is replenished at regular intervals based on the user tariff plan or as the user buys more free SMS (for example).
+Both prepaid and postpaid can have a limited number of free SMS and Internet traffic per month and this budget is replenished at regular intervals based on the user tariff plan or as the user buys more free SMSs (for example).

-The free (or special price) minutes must be handled a little differently because usually they are grouped by specific destinations (e.g. national minutes, ore minutes in the same network).
-So they are grouped in buckets and when a call is made the engine checks all applicable buckets to consume minutes according to that call.

 Another special feature allows user to get a better price as the call volume increases each month.
 This can be added on one ore more thresholds so the more he/she talks the cheaper the calls.